facebookresearch/Mephisto/examples/static_react_task/README.md

 This data can later be viewed using `MephistoDataBrowser` or other scripts.

 ### Onboarding
 An onboarding step can be added to tasks, which will be shown the first time a worker encounters a task with the same `onboarding_qualification` set.
 For Static React Tasks, calling `handleSubmit` when `isOnboarding` is true will submit the onboarding.
-If the object passed has the flag `{"success": false}` in it, the worker will be prevented from working on the real task, or any future tasks with the same `onboarding_qualification` set.
+The object passed will be sent to the Mephisto backend, wherein the contents will be passed to the `validate_onboarding` method of the `SharedTaskState`.
+If that method returns `False`, the worker will be prevented from working on the real task, or any future tasks with the same `onboarding_qualification` set.
 This task has one such button in `webapp/src/components/core_components.jsx` that is only shown if `isOnboarding` is true, and always submits a successful onboarding.
+See the [README on Blueprints](https://github.com/facebookresearch/Mephisto/blob/master/mephisto/abstractions/blueprints/README.md) for more info on the `SharedTaskState`.

 ```js
 <button